hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 Implementing `equals` and `hashCode` is not enough, it is also important that the object is always serialized into the same byte array.
 All primitive types like String, Long, Integer, etc. are good candidates for keys to be used in Hazelcast.
 An unsorted Set is an example of a very bad candidate because Java Serialization may serialize the same unsorted set in two different byte arrays.

-Note that the distributed Set and List store their entries as the keys in a distributed Map.
-So the notes above apply to the objects you store in Set and List.

 ## How do I reflect value modifications